sbleos/sbleos.github.io/README.md

 ```
 which renders `Home / Path / To / Directory`

-#### NavItem (Link)
+#### Link

-NavItem is this is pretty much useless because Link (from 'react-router-dom') does the same thing as well as provides support for child components, so I will show an overview of link.
+This is from 'react-router-dom'.
 Look at the documentation for Link if you need more features.

 **Link only works for internal routes!
 Use `<a>` for external links.**
 ```html